-- 1. Prepare your federal return.
+- Prepare your federal return.
 Even if you are not required to file a federal return, it is easier to complete the PIT-1 after you fill out a sample federal return.
 Much of the information requested on the PIT-1 is the same. - 2.
 Find out what other forms and schedules you are required to file.
 This depends on your residency status and your personal situation.

-For a description of the various forms you may need, see Required Forms and Attachments in the full PIT-1 instructions on page 9.
-If you are claiming credits, see Attachments Required to Claim Credits on page 10.
+For a description of the various forms you may need, see "Required Forms And Attachments" on page PIT-1-9 in the full PIT-1 instructions.
+If you are claiming PIT-RC Rebates and Credits, see "Attachments Required To Claim PIT-RC Rebates And Credits" on page PIT-1-11.
+If you are claiming PIT-CR Business-Related Tax Credits, see "Attachments Required to Claim PIT-CR Business-Related Tax Credits" on page PIT-1-11.

-IMPORTANT: Submit only the original, official PIT-1 and schedules.
+IMPORTANT: Submit only the original, official PIT-1 and

+schedules.